ppy/osu-wiki/wiki/Community/Projects/pTransl/en.md

 # pTransl

-**li.ppy.sh**, more commonly known as **pTransl**, was a community-based localisation platform run and hosted by ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2).
+**li.ppy.sh**, more commonly known as **pTransl**, was a community-based localisation platform run and hosted by ::{ flag=AU }:: ::peppy::{ user-id=2 }.
 It was primarily used to enable members of the osu! community to localise the game into their own languages.

 ## Service